Diffie–Hellman key exchange: Operation with more than two parties

-Security
+Security and practical considerations

 The protocol is considered secure against eavesdroppers if G and g are chosen properly.
 In particular, the order of the group G must be large, particularly if the same group is used for large amounts of traffic.
 The eavesdropper has to solve the Diffie–Hellman problem to obtain gab.
 This is currently considered difficult for groups whose order is large enough.
 An efficient algorithm to solve the discrete logarithm problem would make it easy to compute a or b and solve the Diffie–Hellman problem, making this and many other public key cryptosystems insecure.
 Fields of small characteristic may be less secure.

 The order of G should have a large prime factor to prevent use of the Pohlig–Hellman algorithm to obtain a or b.
-For this reason, a Sophie Germain prime q is sometimes used to calculate p = 2q + 1, called a safe prime, since the order of G is then only divisible by 2 and q. g is then sometimes chosen to generate the order q subgroup of G, rather than G, so that the Legendre symbol of ga never reveals the low order bit of a.
+For this reason, a Sophie Germain prime q is sometimes used to calculate p = 2q + 1, called a safe prime, since the order of G is then only divisible by 2 and q.
+Sometimes g is chosen to generate the order q subgroup of G, rather than G, so that the Legendre symbol of ga never reveals the low order bit of a.
 A protocol using such a choice is for example IKEv2.